stacey-gammon/stacey-gammon/content/blog/2021_11_cohesion_coupling/index.md

 <img src="./meta_graph.png" height="300px"/>

 This highlighted an issue with my algorithm.
 Common utilities and types may have no connection to other functionality in a folder, but are pulled out because they are used prolifically.
 My types.ts folder contains some core `Node` types and I don't think it should go into the `zoom` folder just because `zoom` functionality happens to import it more than other places.

-I think the next iteration I will try variations that improve the org score on nodes that are used across many folders.